Nicosia: Economy

 Nicosia is the financial and business heart of Cyprus.
-The city hosts the headquarters of all Cypriot banks, namely the former Cyprus Popular Bank (also known as Laiki Bank), Bank of Cyprus, and the Hellenic Bank.
-Further, the Central Bank of Cyprus is located in the Acropolis area of the Cypriot capital.
+The city hosts the headquarters of all Cypriot banks, namely the former Cyprus Popular Bank (also known as Laiki Bank), Bank of Cyprus, and the Hellenic Bank and the Central Bank of Cyprus.
 A number of international businesses base their Cypriot headquarters in Nicosia, such as the big four accounting firms PWC, Deloitte, KPMG and Ernst & Young.
 International technology companies such as NCR and TSYS have their regional headquarters in Nicosia.
 The city is also home to local financial newspapers such as the Financial Mirror and Stockwatch.
 Cyprus Airways had its head offices in the entrance of Makariou Avenue.
 The largest mall in Cyprus, Nicosia Mall, is located in the city.
 According to a UBS survey in August 2011, Nicosia is the wealthiest per capita city of the Eastern Mediterranean and the tenth richest city in the world by purchasing power in 2011.